Single Card Enrollment — API Reference

 Introduction

-Customers with personal cards or business cards not eligible for Commercial Card Bulk Enrollment can add their cards individually.
+Customers with personal cards or business cards can add their cards individually.
 Cardholders are required to complete a verification process to ensure they are the owner of the card when they link it.

 This page walks you through the process and steps that cardholders will take when linking cards through a Single Card Enrollment experience.